AdriaanNaude/Data-analyst-python-library-rework/README.md

 ~$ git clone https://github.com/AdriaanNaude/Data-analyst-python-library-rework

 ```
-Then after clonig cope required library to any folder to use library.
+Then after clonig repo, add library to any folder to use.

-Remeber to import library to your .py file.
+Remeber to import library to your ".py" file.

 ```python